SatyaGanesh07/Paisabazaar-Credit-Score-EDA/README.md

 The model can be built using machine learning techniques, leveraging features such as income, credit card usage, loan history, and payment behavior to predict credit scores with high accuracy.

 ---

-# **Conclusion**
-The analysis of customer data provides valuable insights into the factors influencing credit scores and offers guidance for Paisabazaar's credit assessment processes.
-Key findings include a focus on the working population aged 25-45, a significant portion of customers with moderate to high earning capacity, a balanced credit score distribution with a notable portion having poor credit scores, responsible credit management among customers, a competitive market with varying interest rates, and the importance of age, income, credit utilization, and payment history in influencing credit scores.
-These findings offer valuable insights for Paisabazaar to refine their credit assessment models and improve risk management strategies by focusing on specific customer segments and tailoring their financial product offerings.
-Additionally, the analysis highlights the need for continuous monitoring of credit score trends and customer behavior to stay updated with evolving financial landscapes.
+## Conclusion

+This exploratory analysis highlights key financial and behavioral factors influencing credit score categories, including income levels, credit utilization, payment behavior, and credit inquiries.
+The findings emphasize the dominance of mid-risk customers and the importance of timely payments in maintaining credit health.
+These insights can support improved credit risk assessment and provide a strong analytical foundation for future predictive modeling initiatives.

+---
 # Tools & Technologies

 * **Python**